Needing a horseradish substitute? Allergic to horseradish? I have the six best horseradish substitutes that help you in any pinch.

 1. Mustard

 I recommend using your best judgment to choose the right type of mustard according to the recipe.
 I recommend using creamy mustard when looking for a substitute for horseradish sauce.
 For instance, a great alternative is Dijon mustard if the recipe states horseradish sauce.
 Use in equal amounts (1:1 ratio).
-But mustard oil is much stronger; mix it with sour cream and add only a few drops of oil.
+But mustard oil is much more robust; mix it with sour cream and add only a few drops of oil.

 2. Wasabi Or Wasabi Paste

 Also, wasabi paste can have a stronger flavor than horseradish sauce.
-Because of this, I recommend adding in small amounts until you achieve the desired flavor.
+Because of this, I recommend adding small amounts until you achieve the desired flavor.

 3. Ginger

 Commonly available at home, ground ginger is the perfect horseradish substitute for people who love convenience.
 You can easily use this ingredient if wasabi and mustard aren’t accessible.
 Ginger does not offer the same heat as horseradish and could negatively change the flavor outcome of your dish.
-Culinary specialists suggest that ginger should only be used in small quantities to replace horseradish.
+Culinary specialists suggest ginger should only be used in small quantities to replace horseradish.

 4. Daikon